Your Secret Weapon for Getting Game Audio Clients

 The best part is you can make a great proposal template once and use it for all future clients with only minimal tweaks needed for their individual information.

 It's easy enough to write a blog post about what you should put in your proposal, but what does this actually look like in real life?

 In order to help inspire you, I'm adding a link to a proposal from my company for you to reference.

 (FYI I'm doing some back-end work on our proposal account and this link may not work right now.
 If it doesn't, check back later!)
 Double Shot Audio - Game Audio Proposal Template

 We use Better Proposals and it's one of the only products we pay for that I genuinely couldn't live without.

-If you also think Better Proposals looks pretty damn fancy and want to try it out (and support this blog while doing so) you can sign up through my referral link.
+Better Proposals is pretty damn fancy and if you want to try it out (and support this blog while doing so) you can sign up through my referral link.